dolfin-adjoint/pyadjoint/docs/source/documentation/tutorial.rst

 |more| If you have been following along, you can `download the
 adjoined Burgers' equation code`_ and compare your results.

-Other interfaces are available to manually compute the adjoint and tangent linear solutions.
-For details, see the section on :doc:`lower-level interfaces <misc>`.

 Once you have computed the gradient, how do you know if it is correct?

-..
-   If you were to pass an incorrect gradient to an optimisation algorithm, the convergence would be hampered or it may fail entirely.
-Therefore, before using any gradients, you should satisfy yourself that they are correct.

 fenics-adjoint offers easy routines to rigorously verify the computed results, which is the topic of the